 As with everything at the moment, please check with the venue directly (either by their website or social media pages) to ensure they are open during the times you wish to attend.
 You should also check their current policy around advanced bookings, entry requirements and timings.

-10 fun free school holiday activities
+10 fun CHEAP school holiday activities

 Sometimes the school holidays can seem like they go forever, so it is great to have a heap of free fun things to do in Ballarat to fill in some time.
 Take a look at our list of free attractions in Ballarat, because we know the kids will love them!